syncfusion-content/flutter-docs/Flutter/cartesian-charts/trackball-crosshair.md

       );
     }

-    class SalesData {
+    class ChartData {
-      SalesData(this.year, this.sales, this,sales1, this.sales2, this.sales3);
+      ChartData(this.year, this.sales, this,sales1, this.sales2, this.sales3);
       final String year;
       final double? sales;
       final double? sales1;